tz2614/vcf_parser/README.md

 To use the function from my script, parse the following as arguments to my function

-1. first argument: path to the annotated vcf
+1.first argument: path to the annotated vcf

 e.g. /mnt/storage/home/garnerm/vcf_fix/X006200.refseq_nirvana_203.fixed.annotated.vcf

 Note: This vcf has modified to conform with the latest vcf specifications, if your vcf do not conform to the vcf specification then running the script will likely have relevant errors displayed and recorded in the vcf_parse_error_log.txt.

-2. second argument: a list of transcripts or RefSeq IDs
+2.second argument: a list of transcripts or RefSeq IDs

 This should be derived from your function, or alternatively if you have access to the cluster at CUH lab you can use /mnt/storage/data/NGS/nirvana_genes2transcripts

-3. To test the function, first navigate to the directory where the test script is stored
+3.To test the function, first navigate to the directory where the test script is stored

 ```Bash
 cd /mnt/storage/home/zhengt/Competencies/CBI-5_Programming/DOPs/